Simply pour this frozen green vodka into a chilled martini glass and float a fresh, tender fir tip on top.–Connie Green and Sarah Scott

 LC O Tannenbaum Note

 A piney potable?
-We don’t consider a Christmas tree-infused cocktail to be blasphemy.
-Rather, we chalk it up to being part of the magic of the season.
-Sort of makes you want to hum along to “O Tannenbaum,” eh?
-While we’re on the topic of tannenbaums, the type of tree you pluck a sprig from will make a profound difference in the final result.
+This Christmas tree-infused cocktail sort of makes you want to hum along to “O Tannenbaum,” eh?
+While we’re on the topic of tannenbaums, the type of tree you pluck a sprig from will make a profound difference in the final spirit.
 So as not to go overboard with a resinous smack, stick with spruce or Douglas fir, preferably one from a local tree.
-And always ask whether the tree was sprayed–you want one that wasn’t.
-Just to state the obvious, opt for a vodka you wouldn’t mind sipping straight up.
+And ask whether the tree was sprayed–you want one that wasn’t.
+Oh, and just to state the obvious, opt for a vodka you wouldn’t mind sipping straight up.
+Actually, come to think of it, gin would be just as nice.

 Spruce Needle Vodka Recipe